webteckie/iGo/README.md

 ## Download and Install Compiler
 https://golang.org/dl/

-Ensure the GOPATH is correctly set to the location of where you want your project packages installed (e.g., C:\Users\me\Source\Repos\GitHub\GoPath).
+Ensure the GOPATH is correctly set to the location of where you want your project packages installed (e.g., C:\Users\me\go).

 Do not confuse GOPATH with GOROOT!!!
 GOROOT is the location of the Go compiler binaries (e.g., c:\Go) and thus should be in your system path.